 - Save the settings

 That’s it.
 Your Anti-spam plugin has now been set up and your blog is now spam-free.

-The plugin will make all the irrelevant comments which you can see under “Spam” bucket in comments tabs.
-You can visit the Spam section and wipe out all on single button click.
+The plugin will make all the irrelevant comments which you can see under the “Spam” bucket in comments tabs.
+You can visit the Spam section and wipe out all on a single button click.

 WordPress was super excited about this upgrade, however, most the bloggers and business owners we not comfortable switching to this.
 They still wanted to have the old traditional editor.

 Hence, along with the collaboration, with few community developers, they introduce this sweet plugin called Classic Editor.

 If you’re relatively new to WordPress, I suggest getting used to this new block editor.
 However, if you like an editor that looks similar to Microsoft Word and Google Docs, then Classic Editor plugin is your buddy.